ariz-ahmad/Competitive-coding-practice/README.md

 * Find the First K Missing Positive Numbers

-## 6. Pattern: In-place Reversal of a LinkedList
+## 6. In-place Reversal of a LinkedList
 * Reverse a LinkedList
 * Reverse a Sub-list
 * Reverse every K-element Sub-list